 Inner Child work centers around patterned behavioural triggering.
 Imagine having a child with you and for any reason at any moment a tantrum can erupt.
 We have some element of this within us and we calm the intensity of this response with a self-awareness or attention that allows us to come to terms with a much larger mechanics.
 These causal factors then speak of a consideration to a root-cause and we oversee the actions in order to understand and resolve them.

-This shift into self-awareness gives a change in our mental activity, we are now actively watching our behaviour from a 3rd person perspective and this shift in mental pattern itself begins to bring about an alternative perspective of the attitude we have about ourselves.
+This shift into emotional awareness gives a change in our mental activity, we are now actively observing our behaviour from an objective perspective and this shift in mental pattern itself begins to bring about an alternative perspective of the attitude we have about ourselves and our beliefs about emotions.
 The Inner Child doesn’t like us to deceive ourselves, that becomes clear.
-The excuses and allowances that we operate by are white lies to ourselves but at the same time are major cracks in our integrity and hold back our Emotional Intelligence.
+The excuses and allowances that we operate by are white lies to ourselves but at the same time are major cracks in our integrity and hold back our personal growth.
+With this new perspective we can begin considering some of the symptoms that have been associated with emotional immaturity:

 The magical element of the Inner Child work is that many people find it difficult to shift these emotions with a serious undertone and the work demands that you be creative.
 A lack of interaction and curiosity will not allow us to mentally shift, whereas the joy and softness in the empathetic connection with our Inner Child is the shift itself.